-Constituting the Committee; Other Appointments
+Constituting the Committee: Other Appointments

 - 6.11.1 The Racing Rules Committee has been established by the Council pursuant to Article 42. - 6.11.2 The Racing Rules Committee shall consist of a Chairman, a Vice-Chairman and the number of members that shall be appointed by the Council from time to time as provided by Article 42.
-Members should have thorough knowledge of the Racing Rules and extensive experience as competitors or as race officials. - 6.11.3 The Chairman of the Racing Rules Committee shall appoint the members and chairmen of the Racing Rules Committee Working Party, the Case Book Working Party, the Match and Team Racing Rules Working Party, the Match Racing Rapid Response Call Panel, and the Team Racing Rapid Response Call Panel. - 6.11.4 The Chairman of the Racing Rules Committee shall, together with the Chairman of the Race Officials Committee, appoint the members of the Racing Rules Q&A Panel and the chairman of the panel.
+Members should have thorough knowledge of the Racing Rules and extensive experience as competitors or as race officials. - 6.11.3 The Chairman of the Racing Rules Committee shall appoint the members and chairmen of the Racing Rules Committee Working Party, the Case Book Working Party, the Match and Team Racing Rules Working Party, the Match Racing Rapid Response Call Panel, and the Team Racing Rapid Response Call Panel.

+- 6.11.4 The Chairman of the Racing Rules Committee shall, together with the Chairman of the Race Officials Committee, appoint the members of the Racing Rules Q&A Panel and the chairman of the panel.
 At least one member of the Case Book Working Party and of the Match and Team Racing Rules Working Party shall be on the panel. - 6.11.5 The Chairman of the Racing Rules Committee shall appoint the Racing Rules Committee representatives to the Equipment Committee and the Equipment Rules Sub-Committee. - 6.11.6 The Chairman of the Racing Rules Committee may, for the purposes of communication and cooperation, appoint himself/herself or another member of the Committee as an ex-officio, non-voting member of the Race Officials Committee.

-- 6.11.7 The Racing Rules Committee shall: - (a) formulate, revise and publish The Racing Rules of Sailing every four years after approval by the Council, in accordance with Regulation 28.1.1; - (b) consider submissions that propose or suggest changes in the Racing Rules in accordance with Regulation 28.2.1; - (c) consider recommendations from and decisions of other committees that might affect the Racing Rules; - (d) include in the Racing Rules the following:

-- the authority given to national authorities, organizing authorities, race committees, protest committees, umpires and measurers in the conducting of races; - (ii) procedures to be used when conducting races; - (iii) the responsibilities of boats, competitors and boat owners before, during and after racing; - (iv) rules that apply when boats meet; - (v) methods of dealing with breaches of rules and the imposition of penalties; - (vi) other disciplinary measures; - (vii) provisions for appealing decisions of protest committees; and - (viii) references to appropriate regulations, including the Eligibility, Advertising and Anti-Doping Codes. - (e) approve and publish interpretations of the Racing Rules and calls for match and team racing submitted in accordance with Regulation 26.3; - (f) approve the sailing instructions for the Olympic Sailing Competition; - (g) (working together with the Race Officials Committee) publish on the World Sailing website the World Sailing Racing Rules Questions and Answers; - (h) publish on the World Sailing website the World Sailing Match Racing Rapid Response Calls and the World Sailing Team Racing Rapid Response Calls; - (i) communicate and cooperate with other committees on matters related to the Racing Rules; - (j) work for continued improvement of rule observance; - (k) work for standardization and improvement of notices of race and sailing instructions: - (I) consider and debate other subjects related to the Racing Rules; and - (m) formulate and revise the Introductory Rules for Racing.
+- 6.11.7 The Racing Rules Committee shall: - (a) formulate, revise and approved Racing Rules on behalf of Council, in accordance with Regulation 28.; - (b) consider and decide submissions that propose or suggest changes in the Racing Rules in accordance with Regulation 28; - (c) consider recommendations from and decisions of other committees that might affect the Racing Rules; - (d) include in the Racing Rules the following: - the authority given to national authorities, organizing authorities, race committees, protest committees, umpires, technical committees, and other race officials in the conducting of races; - (ii) procedures to be used when conducting races; - (iii) the responsibilities of boats, competitors, support persons, and boat owners before, during and after racing; - (iv) rules that apply when boats meet; - (v) methods of dealing with breaches of rules (as defined in the RRS) and the imposition of penalties; - (vi) other disciplinary measures; - (vii) provisions for appealing decisions of protest committees; and - (viii) references to appropriate regulations, including the Eligibility, Advertising, Anti-Doping, Betting & Anti-Corruption, Disciplinary, Appeals and Review Codes. - (e) approve all authoritative interpretations made by World Sailing of the Racing Rules (including cases and calls) and reviewing all other educational material published by World Sailing concerning the Racing Rules; - (f) (working together with the Race Officials Committee) approve World Sailing Racing Rules Questions and Answers; - (g) publish on the World Sailing website the World Sailing Match Racing Rapid Response Calls and the World Sailing Team Racing Rapid Response Calls; - (h) communicate and cooperate with other committees on matters related to the Racing Rules; - (i) work for continued improvement of rule observance; - (j) work for standardization and improvement of notices of race and sailing instructions;

+- (k) consider and debate other subjects related to the Racing Rules; and - (I) formulate and approve the Introductory Rules for Racing.